“Sack Ablakwa Now”: Minority MPs Demand Removal of Ghana’s Foreign Affairs Minister

 - Within seven days, the Foreign Ministry must hold a comprehensive press conference to address all communications between Ghana and the United States regarding migration cooperation, deportation issues, and visa processing over the past 18 months

-- Specific reasons given by Washington for including Ghana on the 75-country list.
+- Specific reasons given by Washington for including Ghana on the 75-country list

-- The ministry’s strategy, if any exists, to ensure Ghana’s removal from that list
+- The ministry’s strategy, if any exists, to ensure Ghana’s removal from that list must be explained

-- A full accounting of remittance projections and the economic impact assessment of the visa fees
+- A full accounting of remittance projections and the economic impact assessment of the visa fees must be given.

 Read also